aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/calculate-formulas/calculation-of-excel-2016-minifs-and-maxifs-functions/_index.md

 ---
-title: Calculation of Excel 2016 MINIFS and MAXIFS functions with Python.NET
+title: Calculation of Excel 2016 MINIFS and MAXIFS Functions with Python.NET
-linktitle: Calculation of Excel 2016 MINIFS and MAXIFS functions
+linktitle: Calculation of Excel 2016 MINIFS and MAXIFS Functions
 type: docs
 weight: 300
 url: /python-net/calculation-of-excel-2016-minifs-and-maxifs-functions/
 description: Learn how to calculate Excel 2016 MINIFS and MAXIFS functions using Aspose.Cells for Python via .NET API with code examples.
 keywords: python excel, minifs maxifs, formula calculation, aspose.cells
 ai_search_scope: cells_pythonnet
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**
 Microsoft Excel 2016 supports MINIFS and MAXIFS functions.
 These functions are not supported in Excel 2013 or earlier versions.
 Aspose.Cells also supports the calculation of these functions.
 The following screenshot illustrates the usage of these functions.
 Please read the red comments inside the screenshot to understand how these functions work.

 ![todo:image_alt_text](calculation-of-excel-2016-minifs-and-maxifs-functions_1.png)

-## **Calculation of Excel 2016 MINIFS and MAXIFS functions**
+## **Calculation of Excel 2016 MINIFS and MAXIFS Functions**
-The following sample code loads the [sample excel file](5115149.xlsx) and calls the [workbook.calculate_formula()](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/calculate_formula/) method to perform the formula calculation via Aspose.Cells, then saves the results in the [output PDF](5115154.pdf).
+The following sample code loads the [sample Excel file](5115149.xlsx) and calls the [workbook.calculate_formula()](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/calculate_formula/) method to perform the formula calculation via Aspose.Cells, then saves the results in the [output PDF](5115154.pdf).

 ```python